hiendang7613vulcan/test_01/g.md

 **📋 Suggested Agenda**

-- Review initial design drafts.
+- Review individual research findings on design and market analysis.
-- Discuss feasibility of LCD display and menu system.
+- Discuss potential design prototypes and their feasibility.
-- Finalize target market and pricing strategy.

 **🧪 Pre-work Required**

-- Prepare initial design drafts.
-- Research cost-effective materials and manufacturing processes.
+- Complete assigned research tasks on design and market analysis.

 ---